BYU-CS-260/AWS-Setup/caddy.md

 # Setting up Caddy

 In this tutorial we will set up [Caddy](https://caddyserver.com/), a web server that will answer requests from web browsers.
 We will provide you with minimal instructions on how to use these systems so you aren't confused, but you are welcome to explore more of the features on your own if you have time.

+One of the great features of Caddy is that it will automatically serve your websites over HTTPS.
+Other web servers -- Apache, nginx -- can do this too, but they require separate steps and more configuration.
+Caddy was written by a BYU student, Matt Holt, who still leads the project.

 ## Start Cloud9.